 Our public schools should reflect the values of our city: equity, excellence, and accountability.

-Seattle is the most educated city in the country — it has the highest rate of residents with college degrees but the lowest rate of enrollment in public schools.
+Seattle is the most educated city in the country — it has one of the highest rate of residents with college degrees but the lowest rate of enrollment in public schools.
 That has to change.
 We can grow trust, enrollment, and student success in Seattle Public Schools.

 Together, let’s grow Seattle Public Schools to meet our full potential.